-- 19.1 Academic Forgiveness is normally applied to students who withdraw either voluntarily or because the University required them to withdraw. - 19.2 The Guiding Principle is that the integrity of the programme the student is expected to complete must be preserved. - 19.3 In the case of 10.1 above, that is RTW or Voluntary Withdrawal, such students must remain out of the UWI system for a minimum of ONE year, unless they are changing faculties. - 19.4 When students who have been granted academic forgiveness are re-admitted to UWI, the Dean of the Faculty will determine which courses, if any, may be used as transfer credits.
-The maximum number of transfer credit is 30 credits which would normally be Level 1 in accordance with statute 47.

-- 19.5 The Dean with permission of the Board for Undergraduate Studies (BUS) may determine which Level II or III courses may be considered for exemption WITH credit when a student has previously withdrawn. - 19.6 When a student either transfers from one Faculty to another or is granted a waiver of the requirement to withdraw, without remaining out of the UWI system for a minimum of one year, s/he is considered a continuing student and carries forward his/her full record.
+- 19.1 Academic Forgiveness is normally applied to students who withdraw either voluntarily or because the University required them to withdraw. - 19.2 The Guiding Principle is that the integrity of the programme the student is expected to complete must be preserved. - 19.3 In the case of 10.1 above, that is RTW or Voluntary Withdrawal, such students must remain out of the UWI system for a minimum of ONE year, unless they are changing faculties.
+If the student intends to remain in their original Faculty.
+Students who are ineligible for a waiver must transfer to another Faculty and complete their degree in that new Faulty if they are not willing to remain out for a year whilst needing Academic Forgiveness. - 19.4 When students who have been granted academic forgiveness are re-admitted to UWI, the Dean of the Faculty will determine which courses, if any, may be used as transfer credits.
+The maximum number of transfer credit is 30 credits which would normally be Level 1 in accordance with statute 47. - 19.5 The Dean with permission of the Board for Undergraduate Studies (BUS) may determine which Level II or III courses may be considered for exemption WITH credit when a student has previously withdrawn.
+A maximum of two (2) Level II/III courses can be so considered and both must have a minimum grade of B-; these two courses are part of the 30 credits referenced above. - 19.6 When a student either transfers from one Faculty to another he/she can benefit from academic forgiveness without waiting out one year.
+Exemptions will be determined by the Faculty to which he/she has been accepted.
+Where a student is granted a waiver of the requirement to withdraw, without remaining out of the UWI system for a minimum of one year, s/he is considered a continuing student and carries forward his/her full record. - 19.7 Where students are to benefit from the exemptions indicated above, they must apply on the Automated Student Request Module at the point of readmission in order to ensure that their record is fully updated and to facilitate the credit check/degree audit process.